ciotlosm/lovelace-thermostat-dark-card/monster-card/README.md

 ## Sorting entities explained

-Entities are displayed in the card in the order they are matched by the include filters.
+By default, entities are displayed in the card in the order they are matched by the include filters.
 I.e. to get a specific order, detailed filters must precede more general ones.

 The following example will display `sensor.my_sensor` followed by all other sensors in alphabetical order:
 ``` yaml